-After its initial cinema run the film faded from sight but didn’t quite disappear – I remember being fascinated by the film in the early ’80s as I’d read so much about it in magazines, and I couldn’t wait to see the film for myself.
+After its initial cinema run the film faded from sight but didn’t disappear from memory – I remember being fascinated by the film in the early ’80s as I’d read so much about it in magazines, and I couldn’t wait to see the film for myself.
 But waiting was all I could do.
-Remember back then home video was still in it’s infancy so the only way you could see an old film was to wait for it to be shown on TV (as far as I can remember LOTR wasn’t broadcast on British TV until the early ’90s) or hope that a local cinema would revive it.
-Luckily for me the Odeon Queensway, located in Birmingham city centre, did just that and showed the film for a couple of afternoons in the summer of 1985, finally giving me the chance to see it on the big screen (I also remember that I was the only one in the cinema, the first and only time that’s ever happened).
-As I sat there in that dark auditorium waiting for the film to start, I wondered if it would match my expectations – I needn’t have worried, I thought it was terrific.
+Remember, back then home video was still in it’s infancy so the only way you could see an old film was to wait for it to be shown on TV (and as far as I can remember LOTR wasn’t broadcast on British TV until the early ’90s), or hope that a local cinema would revive it.
+Luckily for me the Odeon Queensway, located in Birmingham’s city centre, did just that and showed the film for a couple of mid-week afternoons in the summer of 1985, finally giving me the chance to see it on the big screen (I also remember that I was the only one in the cinema, the first and only time that’s ever happened).
+As I sat there in that dark auditorium waiting for the film to start, I wondered if it would match my expectations – I needn’t have worried: I thought it was terrific.
 Having been raised on a diet of cheap TV cartoons and saccharine Disney movies Bakshi’s film felt like a breath of fresh air.
-The rotoscoping effect (which I’ll admit isn’t to everyone’s taste) really did give the movie a realistic and, at the same time surreal feel – although mixing the effect with traditional cell animation in the same shot was a little jarring, such as the scenes at The Prancing Pony inn.
+The rotoscoping effect (which I’ll readily admit isn’t to everyone’s taste) really did give the movie a realistic and, at the same time, surreal feel – although mixing the effect with traditional cell animation in the same shot was a little jarring, such as the scenes at The Prancing Pony inn.

 The film also packed a great deal of Tolkien’s story into its 133 minute runtime, with most of the major events from The Fellowship Of The Ring, and large parts of The Two Towers being depicted.
 Granted, like The Hobbit TV special a year earlier, the film rattles along at a pace that doesn’t allow for much characterisation but it’s a satisfying film none the less.
 I tend to regard Tolkien’s work as fantasy with a small ‘f’ as his somewhat heavy literary style offsets the more fanciful elements of the story.
 However, Bakshi set out to make a Fantasy film with a capital ‘F’, a larger than life epic, and on the whole he succeeds – I certainly remember it being a quick two and a quarter hours.

 I also remember being greatly impressed by the painted backgrounds.
-The brisk brush strokes felt very reminiscent of paperback cover artist Frank Frazetta‘s style of painting (he and Bakshi would eventually collaborate on the film Fire and Ice in 1983), and I liked how the backgrounds become more expressive and abstract the further Frodo and Sam journeyed into Mordor.
-I also liked the analogue optical effects, especially for the ford of Rivendell sequence which has a dramatic, expressionistic, feel.
+The brisk brush strokes felt very reminiscent of paperback cover artist Frank Frazetta‘s style of painting (he and Bakshi would eventually collaborate on the film Fire and Ice in 1983), and I liked how the backgrounds became more expressive and abstract the further Frodo and Sam journeyed into Mordor.
+I also liked the analogue optical effects, especially for the ford of Rivendell sequence, which has a dramatic, expressionistic feel.
 It was unusual to see effects like that used in an animated film.

 Leonard Rosenman’s score for the film also impressed me.
 Granted it’s not as nuanced or subtle as Howard Shore’s score for the Peter Jackson adaption but I liked it, particularly the opening theme/march.

-Lastly, I have to give special praise to the film’s theatrical poster.
-Despite the fact that it has almost nothing to do with the final film (why does Gandalf have the ring?
-Why is he 30 feet tall?)
-I was greatly impressed with it when I was a kid and hung the poster on my bedroom wall.
-Painted by veteran movie poster artist Tom Jung – who was responsible for iconic posters such as Dr. Zhivago, Star Wars and The Empire Strikes Back – it still has tremendous power and impact.
+Lastly, I have to give props to the film’s theatrical poster.
+Despite the fact that it has almost nothing to do with the final film — why does Gandalf have the ring?
+Why is he 30 feet tall? — I was greatly impressed with it when I was a kid, and hung the poster on my bedroom wall.
+Painted by veteran movie poster artist Tom Jung – who was responsible for iconic posters such as Dr. Zhivago, Star Wars and The Empire Strikes Back – it still holds tremendous power and impact.
 And hats off to whoever wrote the blurb: